Yatag0rasu/EZinjector_Reborn_v.2/README.md

 Second, it has an improved workaround against anti-injection by backing up and restoring the first 5 bytes of the NtOpenFile after injection.
 ## How it works

-You run the injector as administrator.
+Run the injector as administrator.

 After starting, you need to enter the name of the process, for example "hl2.exe" and then press "Enter".